 TEN THINGS ABOUT BEING AN MXA TEST RIDER

 (1) What it takes.
 Every year, riders from all walks of life ask if they can become part of the MXA wrecking crew.
 It looks like an easy job.
 Ride next year’s bikes.
+Fly to the races.
 Test cool product and write reviews.
 But, it is a dream job that takes years of experience to learn the ins and outs of.
 You may be able to ride like the wind, but do you understand the mechanics, technology and physics of motocross bikes.
 The ability to ride is useless without the knowledge to explain in detail every facet of the experience.

 (2) Good or bad.
 An MXA test rider never knows what a new bike brings to the table.
 It can be nerve racking.
 Some aftermarket companies’ project bikes come from Craigslist.
 Test riders are at the mercy of who put the bikes together.
 We have had bikes blow up off the face of jumps and parts that fly off at the least opportune time.
 Sometimes we ride it out and sometimes we don’t.
 On occasion, MXA test riders become true-to-life test pilots.